sjkummer/janus-bandwidth-throttling/README.md

 ```

 ## Run
 Start the container as follows.
-The `UPLOAD_LIMIT` and `DOWNLOAD_LIMIT`parameters can have any value you like.
+The `DOWNLOAD_LIMIT` and `UPLOAD_LIMIT` parameters can have any value you like.
 ```
-docker run --env UPLOAD_LIMIT=1024 --env DOWNLOAD_LIMIT=4096 --rm --cap-add=NET_ADMIN -dp 8000:8000 -dp 8088:8088 --expose=20000-40000 janus-network-limiting
+docker run --env DOWNLOAD_LIMIT=8192 --env UPLOAD_LIMIT=4096  --rm --cap-add=NET_ADMIN -dp 8000:8000 -dp 8088:8088 --expose=20000-40000 janus-network-limiting
 ```

 After that, navigate to http://localhost:8000/ and test any Janus Demo you'd like.